 - Change advisory board (CAB): a group of people who can help the person accountable for carrying out the proposed change to assess the benefits, risks, and potential solutions

-- Continual service improvement (CSI): keep investigating the opportunities to improve services, service management artefacts, and ways of working to keep up with changing customer needs
+- Continual improvement (formerly CSI): keep investigating the opportunities to improve services, service management artefacts, and ways of working to keep up with changing customer needs

-To successfully meet these objectives, many questions need to be answered – but by keeping the objectives simple at the start, it’s easier to keep checking back as to whether the solutions based on those answers still make sense.
+To successfully meet these objectives when adopting ITIL, many questions need to be answered – but by keeping the objectives simple at the start, it’s easier to keep checking back as to whether the solutions based on those answers still make sense.